Xalapa: The municipality

 Situated east, about 50 km away along Mexican Federal Highway 140 is the Cofre de Perote National Park.
 The park covers an area of 117 km2, and consists of mainly forested mountains and hills.

-Its highest point of Cerro de Macuiltépetl rises 1522 metres above sea level.
+Xalapa's highest point is Cerro de Macuiltépetl, which rises 1522 metres above sea level.
 Other hills of prominence include the Cerro de Acalotépetl and the Cerro Colorado.

-From Xalapa you can also see the Pico de Orizaba, the highest peak in Mexico (5,366m or 18,490 feet).
-It is also the third highest peak in North America.
+From Xalapa you can also see the Pico de Orizaba, the highest peak in Mexico (5,366m or 18,490 feet) and the third highest in North America.

 Hydrographically, there are numerous streams and springs which are in the area around the city.
 These include the rivers: Sedeño River, Carneros River, Sordo River, Santiago River, Zapotillo River, Castillo River and the Coapexpan River, 3 artificial lakes and the springs Chiltoyac, Ánimas, Xallitic, Techacapan and Tlalnecapan.
 Jalcomulco is located 39 km southeast of Xalapa which has numerous natural features, such as the mouth of the Pescados River.
 Cascada de Texolo (Texolo Waterfall) is located 19 km southwest of Xalapa, in the town of Xico.
 It is an 80 m waterfall that drops into a lush canyon, home to numerous animal species.